Net Worth

 Parton’s real estate investments testify to her strategic approach to wealth management.
 Her properties reflect her careful planning and business acumen.
 Her Nashville mansion, which she paid only $400,000 for in 1999 and is believed to be valued at approximately $3 million today, is her primary residence.

 In 2022, her former home in Idyllwild, California, was sold after being on the market for over a decade.
-Originally listed for sale in May 2014 for $599,000, the property was later removed from sale in October for reasons never publicly disclosed.
+Originally listed for sale in May 2014 for $599,000, the property was later removed from sale in October, with the reasons never publicly disclosed.

 Nearly nine years later, in November 2023, Parton donated her California home to the Ronald McDonald House through a gift deed, solidifying her legacy of generosity.
 This rustic mountain retreat, long connected to the iconic singer, symbolized her love of nature and philanthropic spirit.